 Upon submitting an article, authors are asked to indicate their agreement to abide by an Open Access Creative Commons license.
 Under the terms of this license (http://creativecommons.org/licenses/by/4.0/), authors retain ownership of the copyright of their articles.
 However, the license permits any user to download, print out, extract, reuse, archive, and distribute the article, so long as appropriate credit is given to the authors and the source of the work.
 The license ensures that the article will be available as widely as possible and that the article can be included in any scientific archive.

 All submitted manuscripts to the ACERP are screened for Plagiarism

 we shall provide full report from board of reviewers to assist board members to judge and make correct decision.
 Based on recommendations the results would be shared with authors for revision and improving the quality of publication in ACERP.
 All submitted manuscripts to ACERP should be original and any part of the article should not be plagiarized.
 Even reviewed article before any decision, the content is checked for plagiarism.
 For any submitted manuscript, the plagiarism level greater than 25% including author name, affiliation, and references is automatically rejected and a similarity of > 20% is considered as high percentage of plagiarism.
-ACERP does its best to adhere to the Committee on Publication Ethics (COPE) as much as possible.
-ACERP's board members welcome any international publishers to provide ACERP special services for improving internationalization and also help us to get recognition, prefect global impact, and publicity to approach Committee on Publication Ethics (COPE) standard criteria.
+ACERP follows the ethical guidelines suggested by Committee on Publication Ethics (COPE) as COPE guidelines.
+ACERP does its best to adhere to the COPE as much as possible.
+When working with ACERP, authors, editors, and reviewers must abide by our code of Publication Ethics and Conduct as stated on this page.
+ACERP's board members welcome any international publishers to provide ACERP special services for improving internationalization and also help us to get recognition, prefect global impact, and publicity to approach COPE standard criteria.